Early kidney cancer (stage 1 or 2) is localised, which means the cancer is found in the kidney only or has not spread very far.

 If you are not well enough for surgery and the tumour is small, other treatments to destroy or control the cancer may be recommended, including:

-- Radiofrequency ablation (RFA) – this procedure uses high-energy radio waves to heat the tumour.
+- Thermal ablation – this procedure uses heat to destroy small tumours.
+The heat may come from radio waves (radiofrequency ablation or RFA) or microwaves (microwave ablation or MWA).
 The heat kills the cancer cells and forms internal scar tissue.
-RFA takes about 15 minutes and you can usually go home after a few hours.
+The procedure is usually done under general anaesthetic and takes about 15 minutes, and you can usually go home after a few hours.
 Side effects, including pain or fever, can be managed with medicines.